 After leaving Abrantes, João Felix experienced a completely different landscape.
 Hills became scarse now that he entered Alentejo’s prairies.
 In no time João arrived at Montemor-o-Novo.
 The CCCB Lisboa team was received by the representative of the local Municipality, Maria Santana while a photoshoot session was held at Montemor’s Castle.

 Day 6 – 30.11.2019

 João Félix leaves Montemor-o-Novo and heads south.
 First stop, Torrão where local the parish president and coffee shop owner met the team.
 After lunch, the team headed to Almodôvar where a cargo bike try-out was held in the public garden.

 Last day of the adventure!
 From Almodôvar to Faro, João Félix crosses the last mountain.
 He is received in the city center where the last cargo bike try out is held.

 The trip ended with a photoshoot in Faro’s Boat yard.

-João’s story shows that a cargo bike is not only an excellent tool for everyday use but ideal for long-distance journeys as well.
+João’s story shows that a cargo bike is not only an excellent vehicle for everyday use but an ideal for long-distance journeys as well.
 And, of course, carrying all of his luggage was no problem at all.
 Everywhere he passed, heads turned and gave everyone a CARGO BIKE SMILE.